Kittie: Documentary, death of Trish Doan, hiatus (2012–2020)

 In October 2016, it was announced that drummer/vocalist Mercedes Lander had started a new sludge/doom metal band called the White Swan that released the single "Illuminate".
 The debut EP, Anubis, was released on November 1, 2016.

 On February 11, 2017, bassist Trish Doan died at the age of 31.
 Doan had moved to Australia in 2013 and had frequently used her social media accounts to speak of her frustrations with depression.

-On August 30, 2017, the band announced that they would performing a three-set single concert on October 27, 2017, in their hometown of London, Ontario in the London Music Hall, featuring three different lineup variations made up of both current and former members.
+On August 30, 2017, the band announced that they would performing a three-set single concert on October 27, 2017, in their hometown of London, Ontario in the London Music Hall, featuring three different line-up variations made up of both current and former members.
 The concert marked the launch of their 20-year anniversary documentary, and featured the return of Candler, Bowman, Phillips, Arroyo and Vujic to perform songs from their respective eras.
 The concert was released on DVD format on March 26, 2019.

 On March 30, 2018, the documentary Kittie: Origins/Evolutions, which was filmed prior to the reunion concert, was released on Blu-ray and DVD for the very first time.
-Like they did with reunion concert, Atfield and Marx declined to participate; according to Morgan Lander, Atfield was supportive of the documentary, appearing in the initial crowdfunding pitch video, but "didn’t think it was the right move for her" to appear.
+Like they did with the reunion concert, Atfield and Marx declined to participate; according to Morgan Lander, Atfield was supportive of the documentary, appearing in the initial crowdfunding pitch video, but "didn't think it was the right move for her" to appear.
 Packaged with the movie was a CD featuring a collection of live performances by the band.

 In 2019, Morgan Lander expressed uncertainty about the future of the band, the primary reason being that she didn't feel right moving the band forward without Trish Doan.
 Several months later, it was announced that Lander had joined the melodic death metal band, Karkaos, as their new lead singer.

 In October 2020, Mercedes Lander stated that it was unlikely that Kittie would reunite to perform again without a significant financial offer and the ability to include all of the band's former members.
 Like her sister, she also stated that she found it difficult to go forward with the band without Doan.